-Crew members work in teams throughout Virginia State Parks to improve and create sustainable trails.
-They also preserve and enhance wildlife habitat through prescribed burns, controlling invasive species, monitoring and building habitat, and marking park boundaries.
-Members also recruit, place and train new volunteers who help with environmental stewardship projects.
+Crew members work in teams throughout Virginia to improve and create sustainable trails.
+They help with prescribed burns, control invasive species, monitor and build habitat, and mark park boundaries.
+Members also recruit, place and train new volunteers to work on environmental stewardship projects.

 Members will present information and programs to park guests and liaison with the community.
 They will communicate with park Friends groups and work with the parks volunteer coordinator to increase volunteerism in the park through improving and creating trails.